adriannovegil/awesome-observability/README.md

 - [kubernetes-event-exporter](https://github.com/opsgenie/kubernetes-event-exporter) - This tool allows exporting the often missed Kubernetes events to various outputs so that they can be used for observability or alerting purposes.
 - [kspan](https://github.com/weaveworks-experiments/kspan) - Turning Kubernetes Events into spans.
-- [KubeEye](https://github.com/kubesphere/kubeeye) - KubeEye aims to find various problems on Kubernetes, such as application misconfiguration(using Polaris), cluster components unhealthy and node problems(using Node-Problem-Detector).
+- [KubeEye](https://github.com/kubesphere/kubeeye) - Aims to find various problems on Kubernetes, such as application misconfiguration (using Polaris), cluster components unhealthy and node problems (using Node-Problem-Detector).

 ## 4. Load Generators and Synthetic Traffic

 - [JMeter](https://jmeter.apache.org/) - Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions.
-- [Taurus](https://github.com/Blazemeter/taurus) - Taurus relies on JMeter, Gatling, Locust.io, Grinder and Selenium WebDriver as its underlying tools.
+- [Taurus](https://github.com/Blazemeter/taurus) - Relies on JMeter, Gatling, Locust.io, Grinder and Selenium WebDriver as its underlying tools.
 Free and open source under Apache 2.0 License.
-- [K6](https://k6.io/) - k6 is a developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.
+- [K6](https://k6.io/) - Developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.
 - [Vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
 It can be used both as a command line utility and a library.
-- [Trunks](https://github.com/straightdave/trunks) - Trunks, like every son, is derived from the father Vegeta with some enhanced skills.
+- [Trunks](https://github.com/straightdave/trunks) - Like every son, is derived from the father Vegeta with some enhanced skills.
-- [Yandex Tank](https://github.com/yandex/yandex-tank) - Yandex.Tank is an extensible open source load testing tool for advanced linux users which is especially good as a part of an automated load testing suite.
+- [Yandex Tank](https://github.com/yandex/yandex-tank) - Yandex.Tank is an extensible open source load testing tool for advanced Linux users which is especially good as a part of an automated load testing suite.
 - [ghz](https://github.com/bojand/ghz) - Simple gRPC benchmarking and load testing tool inspired by hey and grpcurl.
-- [Locust](https://github.com/locustio/locust) - Locust is an easy-to-use, distributed, user load testing tool.
+- [Locust](https://github.com/locustio/locust) - Easy-to-use, distributed, user load testing tool.
 It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle.
-- [Pandora](https://github.com/yandex/pandora) - Pandora is a high-performance load generator in Go language.
+- [Pandora](https://github.com/yandex/pandora) - High-performance load generator in Go language.
 It has built-in HTTP(S) and HTTP/2 support and you can write your own load scenarios in Go, compiling them just before your test.
 - [Gatling](https://gatling.io/) - Load test as code.
 - [GoReplay](https://github.com/buger/goreplay) - Open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 - [phantom](https://github.com/yandex-load/phantom/tree/master/examples) - Evgeniy Mamchits' phantom is a very fast (100 000+ RPS) shooter written in C++ (default).
 - [BFG](https://github.com/yandex-load/bfg) - A modular tool and framework for load generation that supports HTTP/2.
-- [Bender](https://github.com/pinterest/bender) - Bender makes it easy to build load testing applications for services using protocols like HTTP, Thrift, Protocol Buffers and many more.
+- [Bender](https://github.com/pinterest/bender) - Makes it easy to build load testing applications for services using protocols like HTTP, Thrift, Protocol Buffers and many more.
 Bender provides a library of flexible, powerful primitives that can be combined (with plain Go code) to build load testers customized to any use case and that evolve with your service over time.

 ## 5. Transport